A Law Firm Fighting For Employees Who Were Wrongfully Terminated

 Most states in the country are at-will employment states.
 This means that employers or workers can terminate the employment relationship at any time for nearly any reason, or for no reason at all.
 Between at-will employment and the very pro-business legal climate statewide, workers are often left wondering if they have any significant rights or protections.

-Thankfully, you do have rights as an employee, and our attorneys at Ellwanger Henderson can help you protect them.
+Thankfully, you do have rights as an employee, and our employment discrimination attorneys at Ellwanger Henderson can help you protect them.
 As one of the premier civil rights law firms, we are passionate about advocating for workers whose termination was due to illegal discrimination, retaliation for protected workplace actions or other wrongful reasons.

 Termination Based On Illegal Discrimination